Jenny K. Cooper

 - Presenter, “Sexual Misconduct Allegations in the Workplace: Legal Considerations for Asset Managers,” Ropes & Gray Webinar (June 28, 2018)

-- JD, 2000; associate and executive editor; Journal of Race and Law
+- JD, University of Michigan Law School, 2000; associate and executive editor; Journal of Race and Law

 - BA, University of Michigan, Ann Arbor, 1997